willhk10/BasicCAD/README.md

 <img src="Pictures/Yes/CasterEngineering.png" alt="alt text" width="600" height="400">

 ## ***Description***
+To start, insert all of the parts you made into an assembly, as you did for the wheel and axle.
+When you do this, you mate everything using either fastens or revolutes, and eventually you will need to insert the nuts and bolts into the assembly.
+In order to do this, you must insert general parts, and find the size that fits the holes that you created.
+These nuts will be holding together the base and the mount.
+Mate the nuts and bolts in place, pull out one more nut that will fit over the large fork rod, and you're done.
+## ***Reflection***
 This was overall an extremely fun project and I had a lot of fun remaking all the pieces in Onshape rather than Solidworks.
 I really enjoyed the different ways that you import standard items and mate things.

 ---